DirectPred

 return embeddings_df

-# Adaptor forward function for captum integrated gradients.
+# Adaptor forward function for captum integrated gradients or gradient shap

 def forward_target(self, *args):